esper-io/dev-docs/docs/home/api.md

 Esper APIs adhere to [Open API specification](https://swagger.io/docs/specification/about/) and you can check our latest API spec on [github](https://github.com/esper-io/esper-api-spec).

 ## Authentication
 The client needs to send authentication details to access the Esper APIs by generating and applying an API key.
-Be sure to sign up for your free trial account with Esper Dev to generate your key. see [Generating an API key](./module/genapikey.md)
+Be sure to sign up for your free trial account with Esper Dev to generate your key.
+See [Generating an API key](./module/genapikey.md)

 Once you have the access token, you need to send an authorization header as below